 The eastern strip of the island is composed of enormous sand dunes.
 The remainder of the island is thicket, grassland, scrub and wetland.
 Wildlife species include dolphins, dugongs, humpback whales and marine turtles.
 The freshwater lakes are home to big crocodiles.
 Near the north point of the island is an old lighthouse, the Farol do Bazaruto, built by the Portuguese over 100 years ago.
 This has not been in operation for many years, but the view from the top of the lighthouse is truly spectacular.
 Bazaruto Island has two airstrips, one near each of the resorts.

-There are two lodges on this island; the 4-star Pestana Bazaruto Lodge Island Resort, which is situated in a sheltered bay below the lighthouse, and the newer 5-star Indigo Bay Island Resort & Spa, further south.
+There are two lodges on this island; the Pestana Bazaruto Lodge Island Resort, which is situated in a sheltered bay below the lighthouse, and the newly rebranded Indigo Bay: Anantara Bazaruto Island Resort & Spa, further south.

-ILHA DE BENGUERRA (also known as Benguerua Island) is approximately 55 square kilometres in extent.
+Also known as Benguerua Island, is approximately 55 square kilometres in extent.
 Benguerra Island was originally named “Santa Antonio” by Portuguese explorers and was later named Benguerra after a local Tribal chief.
 The island is approximately 11km in length and 5,5km wide and lies 14km offshore from the mainland and the town of Vilankulo.

 Cashew nut trees are indigenous and grow on the seaward side of the island.
 The locals harvest the nuts and the toxic husk from the nuts is used to brew very intoxicating liquor.
 Wild orange trees contain a natural strychnine poison when green but can be eaten when ripe.
 Sisal plants are plentiful and are used in a manufactured form by the locals to repair their fishing nets.
 Mlala palms are in abundance and the leaves are used for the weaving of mats, baskets and hats, which are then sold.
 The sap from the stem of the plant is also used to brew potent liquor.
 The locals who grow a small amount of sweet potatoes, paw-paws and onions also harvest coconut palms.
 On the southern point of the island you will find Casuarina trees planted by convicts from Penal colonies in the area during Portuguese rule.
 The trees are not indigenous and were planted to prevent erosion on the island.
 The island has a usable hard grass airstrip.
 Co-ordinates are: 21.51.00S 35.27.00E 1000 metres

-ILHA DE MAGARUQUE the third largest island in the Archipelago.
-The hotel is being refurbished.
+Ilha De Magaruque the third largest island in the Archipelago.
+The Magaruque Island Resort offers 2 and 3 bedroom luxury villas.
 Magaruque has a tarred airstrip, and is the closest island to the town of Vilankulo.
 The island boasts superb snorkelling and scuba diving on a reef just a few metres from the front of the hotel.